SkylineCommunications/change-db-password-scripts/README.md

 1. Click *Open* to import the Automation Script.

-1. The script should now be visible in the Automation app
+1. The script should now be visible in the Automation app.

-1. Open the script and click *Execute*
+1. Open the script and click *Execute*.